-These energy bars are packed with nutrition but small enough not to weigh you down.
+These protein energy bars are packed with nutrition but small enough not to weigh you down.
 The fruit, honey and cereal will give your body high-glycemic carbs for fast-acting energy, while the low-glycemic oats offer longer-lasting carbs.
 The peanuts, sunflower seeds and peanut butter also provide some of the good fats your body needs as a fuel source for endurance activity.
 We recommend eating two squares about one hour before a run.

 - 1/2 cup honey-roasted peanuts

 - ½ cup roasted sunflower seeds, shelled

 - 2 cups mixed raisins/dried cranberries (or other chopped, dried fruit)

 - 2 cups crisped rice cereal

 - ¼ cup whey, soy or pea protein isolate (vanilla or unflavored)

 - 1 cup peanut butter (creamy or crunchy)